What do banks do?

 arrow

 The yield is the amount of money that is earned on an investment.
 For shares, it’s the annual dividend payment.
 For property, it’s the rental income as a percentage of the total value of the property.
-For bonds, it's the annual interest as a percentage of how much they are worth at any given time.
+For bonds, it's the annual interest as a percentage of what they are worth at any given time.

 Is Asset Management right for you?

-From working with the world’s largest investors, to being at the heart of global events, a career in Asset Management can be as exhilarating as it is rewarding.
+From working with the world’s largest investors to being at the heart of global events, a career in Asset Management can be as exhilarating as it is rewarding.
 Find out what skills and qualities we look for to be successful within DWS.

 What would you like to see?